HannaLAguilar/dermatology_diseases/README.md

 # Dermatology diseases classification

-In this project, principal component analysis (PCA), cross-validation and machine learning classification algorithms were used to classify the input data into 6 different dermatological pathologies.
+In this project, the principal component analysis algorithm (PCA), cross-validation and machine learning classification algorithms were used to classify the input data into 6 different dermatological pathologies.
 The model reached an accuracy of 97% with SVM.

 ### Technologies used: